Traffic from Fake Facebook Accounts Can Harm Your Brand

 If you’ve ever had your personal Facebook account hacked or suspended, you’ve probably realized how hard it is to recover your account.
 Unfortunately, that process can take much longer and be much more difficult than setting up a fake account.

-Fraudsters will always find a way to use whatever methods are available to make money.
 Whether they’re using bots or actual humans to set up fake accounts, your brand could wind up paying the price.

 How Can Fake Accounts Hurt My Brand Reputation?

-Fake Facebook accounts generate fake traffic.
 Here are three ways fake traffic and fake accounts can ruin your brand’s reputation.

-1. Fake Traffic Affects Your Audience Engagement and Skews Your Analytics.
+1. Fake Traffic Affects Your Audience Engagement and Skews Your Analytics

 They like you!
 They really like you!
 But are “they” real?
 Are they really engaging with your content to learn more about your products and services, or are they just running up numbers and depleting your ad budget?